 Oregon’s schools are failing.
 Throwing money at them is not the solution.
 Half the money we spend is wasted on administrative overhead that does nothing to put good teachers into schools or provide resources to students.
 The education system is broken and needs to be repaired.

 Nearly half of education spending in Oregon is wasted on administrative overhead.
 A significant chunk of that is due to ongoing PERS liability.
 Reforming PERS alone will free up hundreds of millions of dollars in the biennial education budget.
 In addition, there is tremendous bloat at the top – schools and school districts have needless layers of bureaucracy that do little to further the actual mission of the schools: educating our children.
-As governor, Sam Carpenter will promote a state budget that directs spending on classrooms, not administration.

 INCREASE NUMBER OF TEACHING STAFF